Luna command-line tool documentation

 oxygen=SaO2,OX_STAT | position=POSITION | var1=22 | var2=EEG1,EEG2 | var3=T

+types.
 The VARS

-can be used to dump a list of which variables are defined for each individual.
+command dumps list of which variables are defined for each individual.

 Individual-ID substitution